 Stress can lead to specific physical, mental and emotional symptoms.
 According to the American Psychological Association, 43% of adults suffer adverse health effects from stress, and 75 to 90 % of all visits to a primary health care facility are stress related.
-Juggling professional life, educational or self-development needs, family schedules, financial challenges, career advancement, and child- and elder-care concerns are only a few of our common stress triggers.
+Juggling professional life, educational or self-development needs, family schedules, financial challenges, career advancement, child- and elder-care concerns, are only a few of our common stress triggers.

 WHAT IS WORK-LIFE BALANCE?

 One hundred percent balance between work and the rest of our lives is not realistically possible but you can try to get as close to a perfect balance as possible.
 The top stress complaints I regularly encounter are family or marital problems, deadlines, work-related stress, fatigue and a sense that life seems unsatisfactory and unbalanced – a pervading feeling of ‘is this all there is?’.

 The good news is that radical lifestyle changes aren’t required.
 Standing back, trying to see the bigger picture, then making one or two small, personally strategic changes are often all that’s necessary.

 WHY DO WE NEED THIS BALANCE?